polkadot-fellows/xcm-format/README.md

 Sets the Fees Mode Register.

-- `jit_withdraw: bool`: The fees mode item; if set to `true` then fees for any instructions are withdrawn as needed using the same mechanism as `WithdrawAssets`.
+- `jit_withdraw: bool`: The fees mode item; If true, then the fee assets are taken directly from the origin's on-chain account, otherwise the fee assets are taken from the holding register.

 Kind: *Instruction*.